The Large Dispersion and Scattering of FRB 20190520B are Dominated by the Host Galaxy: Discussion and Summary

 Combining $\tau$ with $\DMh$ for FRB 190520 yields a value for $\FtG=1.5^{+0.8}_{-0.3}\ \FtGunits$ that is similar to values of $\FtG$ found for other FRBs with both measured redshifts and scattering attributable to their host galaxies \citep[see Section~\ref{sec:taudmz}, and][]{2021arXiv210801172C}.
 This result affirms that a scattering-based redshift estimator can produce more robust redshift predictions than a DM-only redshift estimator, when scattering is observed from the host galaxy.
 Combined with the mean scintillation bandwidth $\nud = 0.21\pm0.01$ MHz at 1.41 GHz, the measured scattering time implies a distance between the FRB source and dominant extragalactic scattering layer $L_X \lesssim 100$ pc.
 This upper bound on $L_X$ is far more stringent than upper limits inferred from the scintillation bandwidths of other localized FRBs \citep[e.g.][]{2015Natur.528..523M}, and could suggest that scattering occurs in the FRB circum-source environment.

 If FRB 190520 is embedded in a synchrotron-emitting nebula similar to that proposed for FRB 121102, then the lack of a synchrotron self-absorption signature in the observed PRS spectrum down to 1.4 GHz \citep{2021arXiv211007418N} yields an approximate lower limit on the size of the nebula $R_n$.
 Using the formalism of \cite{2018ApJ...868L...4M} and the observed PRS flux density at 3 GHz $\approx 200$ $\mu$Jy, we find $R_n \lesssim 0.9\times10^{17}$ cm $\approx0.03$ pc, over three orders of magnitude smaller than the upper limit on $L_X$.
 This constraint on $R_n$ is very similar to that of the FRB 121102 PRS, due to their comparable flux densities and distances.
 The relativistic electrons responsible for the PRS would not contribute to dispersion or scattering, but the upper limit on $L_X$ could potentially support a scenario where dispersion and scattering arise within a supernova remnant or merger ejecta surrounding a magnetar and synchrotron nebula \citep{2018MNRAS.481.2407M}.
+This physical model may also be relevant to the extreme RM variations observed from FRB 190520, which may originate within the plasma region that also appears relevant to scattering \citep{Fengscience,2022arXiv220211112A,2022arXiv220308151D}.

-However, further disentangling the host galaxy ISM from the FRB near-source environment in terms of their DM and scattering contributions involves several factors that are not well-constrained.
+Further disentangling the host galaxy ISM from the FRB near-source environment in terms of their DM and scattering contributions involves several factors that are not well-constrained.
 The only independent constraint on the host galaxy DM comes from the observed H$\alpha$ emission, but it is unclear how much of that H$\alpha$ emission is traced by the FRB LOS.
 It is also unclear whether the entire measured scattering time could be attributed to the FRB circum-source environment.
 Moving the scattering plasma layer closer to the source reduces the geometric leverage to scattering, quantified as $s(1-s/D)$, where $s$ is the fractional screen location ($s=0$ at the source and $1$ at the observer) and $D$ is the total distance between the source and observer.
 For a screen very close to the source, $s \ll 1$, and a corresponding increase in the level of turbulence (quantified as $\cnsq$ or slightly differently as $\Ftilde$) is required to produce the same amount of scattering.